Isshiki-san Wants to Know About Love: Anime

 An anime television series adaptation was announced on October 17, 2025.
+It will be produced by Sakura Create and directed by Kazuya Komai, with series composition handled by Deko Akao, characters designed by Shōhei Hamaguchi, and music composed by Michiru.
+It is set to premiere in January 2027.

 Reception

 The series ranked fifth in a poll by the anime website Anime!
 Anime! on what manga series respondents wanted to see animated.